 Internet and Online Access Policy

-Patrons may connect to the Library wireless network but do so at their own risk.
-Library staff are unable to provide technical support in setting up or maintaining access to the wireless network.
+Patrons may connect to the Library Wireless but do so at their own risk.
+Library staff are unable to provide technical support in setting up or maintaining access to the Library Wireless.

-Patrons may print from Library computers and shall pay for all copies at the posted rate.
-Patrons using the wireless network do not have the ability to print to the Library printer.
+Patrons may print from Library Computers and shall pay for all copies at the posted rate.
+Patrons using the Library Wireless do not have the ability to print to the Library printer.

 The Library also reminds patrons that use of the internet requires good judgment and discretion in their use of this valuable resource.
 It is important to note: